School of Religion

-Students may not be admitted to a School of Religion program while admitted to another program at this University or elsewhere.
+Upon approval, students may be admitted to a School of Religion program while admitted to another program at Loma Linda University.
+Concurrent programs may be either formal (established curriculum in the University Catalog) or informal.
+Certain criteria must be met for both formal and informal concurrent programs before approval.
 The exception to this are the combined degrees programs, discussed at the end of Section III of this CATALOG.

 The Office of the Dean is the final authority in all financial matters and is charged with the interpretation of all financial policies.
 Any exceptions to published policy in regard to reduction or reimbursement of tuition must be approved by the dean.
 Any statement by individual faculty members, program directors, or department chairs in regard to these matters is not binding on the school or the University unless approved by the dean.

 Registration is not complete until tuition and fees on the required installments are paid; therefore, the student should be prepared to make these payments during scheduled registration for each academic year.
 There may be adjustments in tuition and fees as economic conditions warrant.

 Students may go to <llu.edu/central/housing> for housing information and a housing application form.